Dates: from 12pm on 22 September until 12pm on 23 September

 Hosted on Twitter

-This is a fantastic opportunity to network with other conference participants, showcase your research to an audience of people outside of your research field, and develop your communication skills.
-Remember you’re writing for a general audience, so use visual aids, avoid jargon, and explain to us what makes your research interesting!
+This was a fantastic opportunity for participants to network with other conference participants, showcase their research to an audience of people outside of their research field, and develop their communication skills.

 5 top tips for creating an #NPDC21 poster